Some tips on how to talk to your friends and relatives about your surrogacy/egg donation journey, especially once it’s time to announce the pregnancy.

 Whatever option you choose remember:

-- Be as open as possible.
+- Be as open as possible when you talk about surrogacy.

 - Don’t tell anything you don’t feel comfortable with.